 Today at CES 2016, Mio presents a new form of activity classification, the PAI (Personal Activity Intelligence), which replaces the steps as the final objective of daily activity.

-The reasoning that Canadians have followed is simple.
+The reasoning the Canadians have followed is simple.
 The classic "10,000 steps" does not represent the same activity for someone who leads a sedentary life as it does for someone who is constantly on the move.
-It has become the rule for almost all activity monitors that will not always be valid for all users.
-Mio is trying to create a new metric that is equally valid for all of them, regardless of their activity.
+It has become the rule by which almost all activity monitors are governed that will not always be valid for all users.
+Mio is trying to create a new metric that will be equally valid for all of them, regardless of their activity.

 So your new bracelet will now be governed by what they call the IAP score.
 This is a personal score that takes into account factors such as age, gender, resting heart rate and maximum heart rate, so the score will be closer to your daily activity than mere steps.